 Is TMJ Responsible?

 It is often hard to know whether TMJ is contributing to your headache pain.
 But if you have other TMJ symptoms (such as jaw pain, ringing in the ears, tooth pain not associated with decay, or excessive tooth wear), then it’s likely that TMJ is involved.

-Dr. Kent White is a thorough neuromuscular dentist in Nashville, TN, and he will perform a comprehensive neuromuscular exam to determine an accurate diagnosis for your headache pain.
+Dr. Forbes is a thorough neuromuscular dentist in Nashville, TN, and he will perform a comprehensive neuromuscular exam to determine an accurate diagnosis of your headache pain.
 If TMJ is involved, he will detect it and recommend an appropriate treatment.

 If you live in Nashville, TN, or are prepared to travel for quality neuromuscular dentistry, please call (615) 383-6787 for an appointment at the Center for Advanced Dentistry.